Veda-Labs/boring-bureaucracy/README.md

 cargo run --bin cli approve-hash --tx output/tx_0.json --ledger
 ```

+This command will:

+1. Connect to your hardware wallet
+2. Display the transaction details for verification
+3. Request approval on the hardware wallet
+4. Submit the approval transaction to the network
+5. Return a block explorer URL to track the transaction

+You must specify either `--trezor` (-t) or `--ledger` (-l) to indicate which hardware wallet to use.

+Make sure your hardware wallet is:

+- Connected and unlocked
+- On the Ethereum app
+- Using the correct derivation path (set in .env)

 ## Configuration

 Product configurations are managed through `config.toml`.
 Each product can have network-specific settings and defaults.